Language & Literature

 Streaming only, no downloading.

-Streamed from a computer, mobile device, Apple TV, and Chromecast.
+Stream from a computer, mobile device, Apple TV, and Chromecast.

 An educational site offering thousands of video courses in computer technology, software, creativity and business skills.

 Lynda.com is a leading online platform that helps anyone learn business, software, technology and creative skills to achieve personal and professional goals.
 Members have access to a video library of engaging, top-quality courses taught by recognized industry experts.
-Now part of Linkedin, Lynda.com serves more than 10,000 organizations, with tutorials in five languages.
+Now part of LinkedIn Learning, Lynda.com serves more than 10,000 organizations, with tutorials in five languages.

 A library card is necessary to create an account to track your progress.